BerriAI/litellm-security-wg/README.md

 We will acknowledge your report within 48 hours and aim to provide a fix within 90 days.

+## Current Goals
+P0: Prevent a 2nd attack on LiteLLM

 ## Current Initiatives

 | Initiative | Status |